HMS Formidable (67): Construction and service

 Formidable was ordered as part of the 1937 Naval Programme from Harland & Wolff.
 She was laid down at their Belfast shipyard on 17 June 1937 as yard number 1007 and launched on 17 August 1939.
 Just before the launch ceremony was to begin, the wooden cradle supporting the ship collapsed, and the ship slid down the slipway while workmen were still underneath and around the ship.
-One spectator was killed by flying debris and at least 20 others were injured; Formidable, however, was not damaged.
-Because of the incident, the carrier was referred to as "The Ship That Launched Herself".
+One spectator was killed by flying debris and at least 20 others were injured.
+Formidable was not damaged and because of the incident, was referred to as "The Ship That Launched Herself".
 She was commissioned on 24 November 1940.